HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 5. Click "Validate and Save"<br>

 6. Next -> go to "Labelling Interface".
 This is on the same side where you chose the "Machine Learning" tab.<br>
-7. Choose the code option and paste in the following template-
+7. Choose the code option and choose your template-

-Notes when you change for your use case -
-- Label values must be the same for KeyPointLabels and BrushLabels
-- "smart" should be set to the label values for the Keypoints
-- You must format the Eraser string the exact same way, mirroring one of the other labels, in order to use this feature.

 # Creating the Annotation